The Sport Journal

 Reliability, mass screening, United States Armed Forces, military, movement competency, musculoskeletal injury, performance

 Milbank, E. J.; Peterson, David D.; and Henry, S. M., "The Reliability and Predictive Ability of the Movement Competency Screen in a Military Population" (2016).
-Kinesiology and Allied Health Faculty Publications.
+Allied Health Faculty Publications.
 57.